jflozanor/EZVIZ-Security-Camera-Analysis/README.md

 ## Merit of the Project
 * With IoT cameras gaining popularity, finding and sharing weaknesses so they can be patched is beneficial to everyone
-* It is important for IT companies and individuals to know that how to protect their assets during the current revolution in the IT industry when their cameras are connected to the interent.
+* It is important for IT companies and individuals to know that how to protect their assets during the current revolution in the IT industry when their cameras are connected to the internet.
 * If no vulnerabilities are found, we can add comfort to the idea of consumers trusting these devices

 # Proposed Project Timeline